Christmas in Rarotonga with kids

 Hermit crab hunting (we recommend the adventure!).

-Enjoy Christmas in Rarotonga with kids.
+Important: Christmas in Rarotonga “Shutdown”

 Pretty happy to be staying right here on the beach!

-Accommodation over Christmas in Rarotonga
+Accommodation: Christmas in Rarotonga

-Breakfast on Christmas Day in Rarotonga with kids.
 Thinking of visiting Rarotonga at Christmas time?

 Ocean views from our beachfront apartment.

-These are the companies we use while traveling fulltime as a family and that we would recommend to anyone planning and booking travel.
+These are the companies we use and can recommend for planning and booking travel.

 • Booking.com – The best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
-They have the widest selection of budget accommodation and it’s easy to filter and sort into price and availability with all the extras you are looking for personally.
+They have the widest selection of budget accommodation.
+It is easy to filter and sort into price and availability with all the extras you are looking for personally.

-• Skyscanner – This is by far our favourite flight search engine.
+• Skyscanner– This is by far our favourite flight search engine.
 They are able to search small websites and budget airlines that larger search sites often miss.
 We book all our flights through Skyscanner.

-• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world including everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!
+• GetYourGuide– Get Your Guide is a huge online marketplace for tours and excursions offered all around the world.
+Everything from walking tours, to street-food tours, cooking classes, desert safari’s and more!

 • SafetyWing – A global travel insurance that covers people from all over the world while outside their home country.
 You can buy it short or longterm; and even if you are out of the country.

-We are the Steiners: Sarah, Gavin, Harry and Oscar – a family from New Zealand with a love of travel and adventure together… Especially where it takes us off the beaten track!
+Hi!
+We are the Steiners.
+We're a family from New Zealand with a love of travel and adventure - especially where it takes us off the beaten track!
+We've been travelling full-time for over six years now all around the world and our favourite thing is to share that joy of adventure.

-Away with the Steiners uses affiliate links.
+Hi there!
+This is just our disclosure statement - because Away with the Steiners uses affiliate links.
 That means that if you buy something through these links, we may earn a commission at no extra cost to you.

 Leave a Comment